rolfen/notes/entries/recycling-in-lebanon.md

 ## Cans (Coke, Pepsi, etc.)

-You will find groups that pick up these, however what I do, is I collect them and leave a bag full of crushed cans in my trunk.
-From time to time, when I see someone scavenging garbage bins, I would stop the car and give them the bag.
-These people usually know where to sell these by the weight.
+You will find many groups that pick up these.
+However I suggest you crush them, collect them, then give to people that you see scavenging garbage bins.
+They know where to sell them.

 ## Food